tobiKaboom/deimos/README.md

 ## Firmware
 Deimos currently runs on KMK and, although it's not so usable with smaller keyboards, RPK.
 If you want to try and port it to QMK, ZMK or any other firmware you are welcome to do so.

+## Issues
+The right button is supposed to light up the LED, but it will burn it out.
+I am dumb.
+Use a resistor to avoid that.